microsoft/react-native-devblog/blogposts/2022-11-30-announcing-align-deps.md

 - **`--custom-profiles` is replaced with `--presets`** — if you were specifying custom profiles on the command line, you should be able to replace `--custom-profiles <path>` with `--presets microsoft/react-native,<path>`.

 Other command line flags have not been changed in any significant ways.
+Overall, if you are curious about how the new changes work, have a read through the [RFC](https://github.com/microsoft/rnx-kit/blob/rfcs/text/0001-dep-check-v2.md#summary) where we originally discussed this new approach.

 We've also improved error messages in a number of places to make it more obvious what went wrong where.
-These can always be improved so feel free to file issues if things are still unclear.

-If you're curious about how the new changes work, have a read through the [RFC](https://github.com/microsoft/rnx-kit/blob/rfcs/text/0001-dep-check-v2.md#summary).
+There is always more that can be improved, so feel free to [file an issues](https://github.com/microsoft/rnx-kit/issues/new/choose) or tell us about your experience and ideas [with a discussion](https://github.com/microsoft/rnx-kit/discussions).

-##
+## Concluding

-- [LORENZO] conclusions
-  - align-deps is a great new step in our effort of making RN's DX better for everyone
-    - remember, <call to action to upgrade again>
-  - we are already seeing great usage of it across Microsoft
+As you can see, we went the extra mile with `align-deps`: we streamlined it, make it more powerful and customizable, and provided a smooth transition path.

+We are already seeing great usage across some key monorepos within Microsoft, and we hope that our tool will benefit the entire community; both directly via its [open source nature](https://github.com/microsoft/rnx-kit/tree/main/packages/align-deps), and indirectly via the possibility for teams to create [their own custom profile](https://microsoft.github.io/rnx-kit/docs/guides/dependency-management#customization) to share with the rest of the ecosystem!

-  - we are commited in making it a foundatational stone for the community, remember that you can be a part of it in our discussion section (also mention to use the issue section of the repo)
+We are committed in making it a foundational stone for the community developer experience, and you can learn about some interesting ideas for the future and how it might [help migrating to the new architecture](https://github.com/microsoft/rnx-kit/issues/1863) in the rnx-kit repository.
+Feel free to share your ideas and experiences there too!
-- [LORENZO] happy coding!

 ---